MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-excel-report-layouts.md

 1. Create the new Excel layout file.
 2. Add the new layout to the report.

-## <a name="task--create-the-excel-layout-file" />Task 1: Create the Excel layout file
+## <a name="task-1-create-the-excel-layout-file" />Task 1: Create the Excel layout file

 These are the three ways to create an Excel layout file for a report.